dyozie/pivotal-hd-docs/content/introduction/hive.md

 ![Hive](/images/introduction/hive.png)

-**FIG. 1 Hive Overview**
+**Fig. 1 Hive Overview**

 Hive runs on your workstation and converts your SQL query into a series of MapReduce jobs for execution on a Hadoop cluster.
 Hive organizes data into tables, which provide a means for attaching structure to data stored in HDFS.
 Metadata— such as table schemas is stored in a database called the meta-store.

 The Hive shell is the primary way that we will interact with Hive, by issuing commands in HiveQL.
 HiveQL is Hive’s query language, a dialect of SQL.